 The Angevins, that is the residents of the Anjou borough have always been very much involved in their community and very eager to participate in the many different local activities.

-In Anjou, many associations and organizations are officially recognized by the borough.
-The volunteering and involvement of a large number of residents in local and communal activities do play an important role in the vitality of the social community of Anjou.
+In Anjou, many different associations and organizations are officially recognized by the borough.
+The volunteering and the involvement of a large number of residents in local and communal activities do play an important role in the vitality of the Anjou social community.

-Some work with the elderly while others are involved in areas such as recreation and sports activities as well as in cultural and humanitarian endeavors.
+Some of the residents work with the elderly, others are involved in recreation and sports activities or in cultural, humanitarian and religious endeavors.

 Nearly half of the residents of the borough population can hold a conversation in French and in English.
-French, however, remains the language used at home by most even if English, Spanish and Arabic are used daily by many residents.
+French, however, remains the language used at home by most even if English, Spanish and Arab are spoken daily by many of the local residents.

 The residents of Anjou who identify themselves with the black community are the most numerous and those who belong to the Arab community also form a rather large part of the minority population of Anjou.

-The Anjou borough enjoys a strategic location with Higways 40 (Metropolitain) and 25 (Louis-Philippe La Fontaine) that intersect.
-The constant coming and going on these two major highways brings a lot of traffic, a very common situation in the City of Montreal and often a source of traffic congestion.
+The Anjou borough enjoys a strategic location with Highway 40 - Metropolitan and Highway 25 - Louis-Philippe La Fontaine that intersect.
+Then again, the constant coming and going on these two major highways both bring a lot of traffic, a very common situation in the City of Montreal and a source of traffic congestion and air pollution.

-Once a rural municipality, the Anjou borough of today made room for housing solutions that range from single family homes to duplexes, to condominiums and to apartment buildings near its major industrial park bordered by Golf Boulevard, Metropolitan Highway East, Ray Lawson Boulevard and Jules Léger Street.
+Once a rural municipality, the Anjou borough of today made room for housing solutions that now range from single family homes to duplexes, to condominiums and to many apartment buildings near its major industrial park bordered by the Golf Boulevard, the Metropolitan Highway East, the Ray Lawson Boulevard and the Jules Léger Street.

-Known as Ville d'Anjou prior to the merger of 2002, the Anjou borough is located in the eastern part of the island and City of Montreal.
+Known as Ville d'Anjou prior to municipal reorganization of 2002-2006, the Anjou borough is located in the eastern part of the island and City of Montreal.

 The borough is bordered to the north and to the east by the Rivière-des-Prairies-Pointe-aux-Trembles borough and to the south by the Mercier-Hochelaga-Maisonneuve borough and by Ville de Montréal-Est.